ccorcos/meteor-any-db/README.md

 `options` object fields:
 - `name`: name of the publication. (required)
 - `query`: a function that returns a collection of documents.
 Each document must contain a unique `_id` field.
 This function will be passed arguments when the client subscribes. (required if you don't pass a cursor function)
-- `cursor`: a function that returns a cursor that implements [`Cursor.observeChanges`](observeChanges).
+- `cursor`: a function that returns a cursor that implements [`Cursor.observeChanges`][observeChanges].
 This function gets arguements when the client subscribes. (required if you dont pass a query function)
 - `ms`: the interval over which to poll an diff.
 If you dont pass a value, then the subscription must be triggered. (optional)
 - `depends`: a function that returns an array of keys which will trigger the publication to rerun.
 Also gets arguments when the client subscribes. (optional)